 The transformative AMIGOS experience starts before leaving home.

-With 50 years of experience preparing young people for travel and service abroad, AMIGOS training offers unparalleled global youth leadership development.
+With over 55 years of experience preparing young people for travel and service abroad, AMIGOS training offers unparalleled global youth leadership development.
 Pre-departure training equips volunteers with the critical thinking, communication skills, and technical knowledge they need to make a meaningful impact across cultures while staying healthy and safe.
 The San Diego Chapter AMIGOS training is a youth-led, experiential learning that prepares volunteers for their AMIGOS experience, builds a community of youth and families with shared values, and develops life-skills to help volunteers succeed beyond AMIGOS.
 Training sessions are facilitated by the Training Team and include guest speakers from the community and the San Diego Chapter Board of Directors.

 HIGHLIGHTS OF THE TRAINING PROGRAM INCLUDE: